-The purpose of this Compensation Discussion and Analysis is to explain the Compensation Committee's philosophy for determining the compensation program for the Chief Executive Officer ("CEO"), the Company's Chief Financial Officer ("CFO"), and the three other most highly compensated executive officers (collectively, "Named Executive Officers") for fiscal year 2015 and to discuss why and how the fiscal year 2015 compensation decisions for these executives were reached.
-As used in this Compensation Discussion and Analysis, all references to the 2015 fiscal year are applicable to the time period that began on March 30, 2014 and ended on March 28, 2015.
+The purpose of this Compensation Discussion and Analysis is to explain the Compensation Committee's philosophy for determining the compensation program for our Chief Executive Officer ("CEO"), our Chief Financial Officer ("CFO"), and the three other most highly compensated executive officers (collectively, the "Named Executive Officers") for fiscal year 2016 and to discuss why and how the fiscal year 2016 compensation decisions for these executives were reached.
+As used in this Compensation Discussion and Analysis, all references to the 2016 fiscal year are applicable to the time period that began on March 29, 2015, and ended on March 26, 2016.
 Following this discussion are tables that include compensation information for the Named Executive Officers.
 This analysis contains descriptions of various employee compensation and benefit plans.
-These descriptions are qualified in their entirety by reference to the full text or detailed descriptions of the plans that are filed as exhibits to the Company's 2015 Annual Report on Form 10-K for fiscal year 2015.
+These descriptions are qualified in their entirety by reference to the full text or detailed descriptions of the plans that are filed as exhibits to the Company's Annual Report on Form 10-K for fiscal year 2016.

-The Named Executive Officers for fiscal year 2015 were as follows:
+The Named Executive Officers for fiscal year 2016 were as follows:

-- Jason P. Rhode, President and CEO; - Thurman K. Case, Vice President, Chief Financial Officer and Principal Accounting Officer; - Andrew Brannan, Vice President of Worldwide Sales; - Rashpal Sahota, Vice President and Audio General Manager, Cirrus Logic International; and - Eric C. Smith, Vice President and General Manager, Advanced Mixed-Signal Products (AMP) Division.
+- Jason P. Rhode, President and CEO; - Thurman K. Case, Vice President, Chief Financial Officer and Principal Accounting Officer; - Scott Anderson, Senior Vice President and General Manager, Mixed-Signal Audio Division; - Andrew Brannan, Vice President of Worldwide Sales; and - Gregory S. Thomas, Vice President, General Counsel and Corporate Secretary.